List of mammals of the Solomon Islands

-This is a list of the mammal species recorded in the Solomon Islands archipelago.
-The geographical area covered by this article refers to the archipelago of the Solomon Islands, which includes Bougainville Island, a province of Papua New Guinea, as well as the group of islands that make up the nation state of Solomon Islands.
+This is a list of the mammal species recorded in the Solomon Islands.
+The geographical area covered by this article refers to the archipelago of the Solomon Islands, which includes Bougainville, an autonomous region of Papua New Guinea, as well as the group of islands that make up the nation state of Solomon Islands.
 Within this area there are sixty-three mammal species of which four are critically endangered, one is endangered, and fifteen are vulnerable.

 Three of the species listed for the Solomon Islands are considered to be extinct.

-The marine mammals of the order Cetacea that have been identified in the Pacific is described in the literature review by Miller (2006) and by the Secretariat of the Pacific Regional Environment Programme (SPREP).
+The marine mammals of the order Cetacea that have been identified in the Pacific Ocean is described in the literature review by Miller (2006) and by the Secretariat of the Pacific Regional Environment Programme (SPREP).
 A revision of the list of cetaceans reported in the ocean surrounding the Solomon Islands was carried by Miller (2009).

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature: